-Figure 302 - Terminal Name Page
+Figure 296 - Terminal Name Page

-1. Complete the Terminal Name page per the following options and descriptions.
+1. Complete the Terminal Name page per the following descriptions.

 Field/Button Description Terminal Name Specifies the terminal name in ThinManager.
-This must be a unique name using letters, numbers, hyphens, and underscores only.
+Enter a name for the Terminal in 15 characters or less.
 Description Launches the Terminal Description dialog box, where you can add extra information about the Terminal.
 Terminal Group Adds the terminal to a group of terminals via Change Group.
-Change Group Launches the Select Terminal Group window, which displays a tree of available groups to select.
-Copy Settings from another Terminal Click to activate Copy From button.
+Change Group Launches tree from which to select group for terminal to join.
+See Use Groups for Organization on page 260 for details.
+Copy Settings from another Terminal Click to activate Copy From.
 Copy From Allows quick creation of terminal in that it launches the Select Terminal dialog box with a tree that allows you to apply a terminal configuration that already exists to the new terminal.
-See Copy Settings from another Terminal on page 263 for details.
-Permissions Applies ThinManager permissions to the Terminal.
-See Permission-deployed Applications in ThinManager on page 329 for details.
+See Copy Settings from another Terminal on page 258 for details.
+Permissions Applies Relevance permissions to the Terminal.
+See Permission-deployed Applications in ThinManager on page 323 for details.